 Tax loss selling made easy

 NOTE: There is a newer version of this article.
 See Tax loss selling for Australian investors for more information.

 As we come to the end of the financial year (in Australia, at least), investors’ thoughts inevitably turn to tax.
 In particular, in a year like this one where you have probably seen some decent rises in your portfolio it can be a good time to harvest some gains while minimising your tax.

-As Marcus Padley put it in Cuffelinks back in 2015:
+As Marcus Padley put it in Cuffelinks (now Firstlinks) back in 2015:

 We are coming into the end of the financial year.
 This is a good time to assess your capital gains tax situation for the year so far and work out if you have a net capital gain from stocks sold.
 If so, you should also be looking through the portfolio for any stocks with losses attached that you could sell and crystallise a loss to offset paying any tax on the gains.